Quartz Countertop Stain

 .
 Some common cleaners can permanently discolor quartz.

-With a marble or granite stain I'd suggest using a poultice with hydrogen peroxide or a solvent like acetone.
-In your case, I don't have too much confidence that it would have any effect.
+With a marble or granite stain, I'd suggest using a poultice with hydrogen peroxide or a solvent like acetone.
+However, this technique hasn't proved very successful for most quartz stains.

 A poultice is used to remove stains on a porous